 Three parts of the pea plant are featured in this hearty spring salad: the pea itself (both shelled peas and sugar snaps); the shoot, which is the tender green leaf or tendrils of the pea plant; and the pea sprout, which is the beginning stage of the plant.
-If you cannot find pea shoots or tendrils at your local farmers’ market, substitute any tender spring greens in their place.
-Enjoy this salad with a dry, crisp white wine such as a Sauvignon Blanc.–Cathy Mantuano and Tony Mantuano
+If you cannot find pea shoots or tendrils at your local farmers’ market, substitute any tender spring greens in their place.–Cathy Mantuano and Tony Mantuano

 Pea, Bacon, and Pecorino Cheese Salad Recipe

 - 6 strips bacon, cut crosswise into 1/2-inch slices

 - 1/3 cup plus 2 tablespoons extra-virgin olive oil

 - 2 slices bread, crust removed, cut into 1/4-inch dice

 - Sea salt

 - 1 cup sugar snap peas, thinly sliced